Manakamana Temple: Legend

 According to Nepali legend, Manakamana Temple was built in the 17th century during the reign of two Kings of Gorkha, Ram Shah or Prithvipati Shah.
 The Queen of Gorkha possessed "divine powers" of Manakamana which was only known by the priest Lakhan Thapa of Magar origin.
 One fine day, the king saw his wife in form of Goddess Manakamana, and priest as a lion, after he told her about this the king mysteriously died.
 Per historical Hindu practice of Sati, the queen sacrificed herself by sitting atop her deceased husband's funeral pyre.
-Prior to her death, she told St. Lakhan Thapa Magar that she would appear again, six months later, a farmer working on the field split a stone which apparently started a stream of blood and milk.
-After hearing about this, St. Lakhan Thapa Magar went to where the stone was located and started to do Hindu tantric rituals which halted the stream.
+Prior to her death, she told St. Lakhan Thapa Magar that she would appear again.
+Six months later, a farmer working on the field split a stone which apparently started a stream of blood and milk.
+After hearing about this, St. Lakhan Thapa Magar went to the location where the stone was located and started to perform Hindu tantric rituals which halted the stream.

-Later he built a shrine at the same spot so that their wishes can come true, and also the priest of the temple should necessarily be a descendant of Saint Lakhan Thapa Magar who is described as a spiritual guide for Ram Shah.
+Later he built a shrine at the same spot so that their wishes can come true.
+As per the tradition, the priest of the temple should necessarily be a descendant of Saint Lakhan Thapa Magar, who is described as a spiritual guide for Ram Shah.
 In the Manakamana Temple, it is mandatory for a priest to be a Magar.
 Manakamana is thought to be Champawati, wife of Ram Shah, she reappeared during his son Dambar Shah's reign, and according to other sources indicate that she appeared during the reign of Prithvi Narayan Shah, founder of present-day Nepal.
 The temple is the holy site of Goddess Bhagawati devi, an incarnation of Lakshmi with Garud as protector.
 Mana translates as "heart" and "kamana" as "wish" and it is believed that the Bhagwati grants wishes of its devotees.